WORKING FOR YOU

 Bridges, Tunnels, & Viaducts

-Randolph Street Viaduct:
+Randolph Street Viaduct Repair

-Chase Tower Clark Street Tunnel:
+Chase Tower Clark Street Tunnel Project

 In mid-July, Berglund Construction began repairs on the Chase Tower Clark Street tunnel at 23 S. Clark Street.
 The project scope consists of repairing Chase’s below-grade tunnel structures that cross below Clark Street at 23 S. Clark St, and will require excavation of Clark Street in that area to access the tunnel structures to perform repairs.
 There will be one lane of southbound traffic open at all times.
 Berglund will have flaggers and barricades in-place throughout the project.
 The project will last 26 months.
 Berglund would like to begin mid-June.
 Work hours will be Monday-Friday, from 8am-5pm.